imperial/cpp-connect/README.md

 # CPP Connect

-This repository contains the code for the Department of Computing's Coporate Partnership Programme (CPP) Connect platform.
+This repository contains the code for Imperial's Department of Computing's Coporate Partnership Programme (CPP) Connect platform.
 CPP Connect is a platform that allows students to connect with companies and find internships, placements and graduate roles.

 The platform is built on:

 - [Next.js](https://nextjs.org/) - a React framework for building server-rendered applications
 - [TypeScript](https://www.typescriptlang.org) - a statically typed superset of JavaScript
+- [SCSS](https://sass-lang.com) - a CSS preprocessor that adds power and elegance to the basic language.
+We also CSS modules with SCSS (see: any files ending in `.module.scss`)
+- [React Email](https://react.email/) - a library for building responsive HTML emails using React
 - [PostgreSQL](https://www.postgresql.org) - a powerful, open source object-relational database system
 - [Prisma ORM](https://www.prisma.io) - a modern database toolkit that makes it easy to work with databases in TypeScript.
 - [Docker](https://www.docker.com) - a platform for developing, shipping, and running applications in containers.
 This repo include a Dockerfile you can use to build a container image for deployment to ImPaaS or another platform, and a docker compose file for development

+The application allows students to sign-in using Microsoft Single Sign On, denying them permission if they are not in Computing.

+Companies can sign-in using magic links sent to their email using SMTP.

+Admins are set using the `CPP_ALLOWED_ADMINS` environment variable, which is a comma-separated list of email addresses.

-If you haven’t already, read the [React Quick Start tutorial](https://react.dev/learn) so that you understand the key concepts of React, which you’ll need to develop using this app.
+If you haven’t already, read the [React Quick Start tutorial](https://react.dev/learn) so that you understand the key concepts of React, as well as the [Next.js documentation](https://nextjs.org/docs) to understand how Next.js works.

 # Setup